 ||IMPORTANT!
 All printer settings can be impacted by commands from a mismatched or misconfigured driver or software application.
 A printer that is functioning fine after setup but fails or indicates an error after label requests are received are most likely affected by the host side misconfiguration of the driver or printer software settings.
 The host device that generates the printer commands for printing typically has printing specifications that are sent as commands to the printer.
 Make sure all settings match the printer settings to avoid intermittent issues.

 The ZD420 Series printer can be configured by your driver, host application, or a utility.
 In these examples we will use the Zebra Designer Driver to configure the printer.
 (The configurations are sent when printing using the driver or printing the driver test page) If you are using a non-Zebra application/driver/label software you will need to determine the methods used to set these configurations in that application and be aware that the terminology for each setting in your environment may be different.

-1. Understanding your media
+Understanding your media: